wp-plugins/post-pay-counter/readme.txt

 That is probably due to a permissions manager plugin you have on your blog.
 Check that capabilities *post_pay_counter_access_stats* and *post_pay_counter_manage_options* are correctly assigned and working.

 == Changelog ==
+= 2.1.1 =
+* Fixed: new installations would add personalized user settings in place of general ones.

 = 2.1 =
 * Added *System info* page for easier troubleshooting.
 Please include those data when asking for support.
 * PRO version available: added a notification & updated link.